CyberHubXR/FoundryFramework/package/Documentation/Manual/Interaction/SpatialButton.md

 ## Usage
 Add this script to a game object with a collider, move the button top and points to set the how the button is pressed.

-Then add a child object with a collider to represent the pressable part of the button, then set `Button Visual Object` to that object.
+Then add a child object with a collider to represent the depressible part of the button, then set `Button Visual Object` to that object.

 To determine which level of pressed counts as a press, set `Press Threshold` to the distance the button must be pressed to count as a press.